vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

 In this exercise we are going to edit the Jenkinsfile file in the **development** branch of our project to add a branch specific stage.

+**Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2.6:

+  - Add beforeAgent option for when - if true, when conditions will be evaluated before entering the agent.

 1. Within your **sample-rest-server** project select the **development** branch from the **Branch** drop down menu
 2. Click on the **Jenkinsfile** in the file list
 3. Click on the **Edit this file** button (pencil)